Skip to main content

 Associate Program Director

-Dr. Jordan is a member of the Division of General Pediatrics and Adolescent Medicine.
-She earned her undergraduate degree from Williams College and her medical degree from the University of North Carolina.
-She remained to complete residency training in the Primary Care Program and then served as a Chief Resident.
-She worked at Cone Health before joining the faculty at UNC.
-In her role as APD, Dr. Jordan is Director of the Continuity Clinic and also serves as the director for UNC SOM’s Pediatrics FIRST Program, an accelerated track for students to complete medical school in three years and matriculate into our residency program.
+Dr. Jordan is a dedicated member of the Division of General Pediatrics and Adolescent Medicine, with a passion for mentoring future pediatricians and advancing primary care education.
+She earned her undergraduate degree from Williams College and her medical degree from the University of North Carolina, where she also completed residency training in the Primary Care Program and served as Chief Resident.
+Before joining the UNC faculty, Dr. Jordan practiced at Cone Health, gaining valuable experience in community-based care.
+Now, as Associate Program Director, she leads the Continuity Clinic and directs UNC School of Medicine’s Pediatrics FIRST Program — an innovative, accelerated track that allows students to complete medical school in three years and transition directly into UNC’s residency program.
+Dr. Jordan’s commitment to education is matched by her love for family.
+She and her partner dote on their beautiful daughter, embracing the joys of parenthood alongside a fulfilling career.

 Associate Program Director